Skip to main content

 Pine Half Fleece

-Ovic/Sten Fleece
+Ovic Fleece

 Granit Wool Shirt

-Swazi Fleece
+Swazi Clothing

 Outer layer / Wet weather gear

 Ideally, this should be waterproof, windproof and breathable.
 “Goretex” and lightweight rain jackets (top and bottoms) are good options.
+Be aware that some outer garments are water-resistant, not water-proof.

 Keb Eco Shell